markbrennand/force-framework/README.md

 ## Mocker
 In a unit test, mock objects can simulate the behavior of complex, real objects and are therefore useful when a real object is impractical or impossible to incorporate into a unit test.
-The Force Framework suite includes an API for a mocking.
-In most mocking solutions, methods and their expected arguments are defined one by one.
+The Force Framework suite includes an API for mocking.
+In most mocking solutions, methods and their expected arguments are defined individually.
 There is redundancy in that solution as methods in a class may take the same arguments.
-The Mocker API first defines the arguments and then the methods expecting those arguments are assigned to them.
+For example, a class may have several getter methods, all of which have no argument.
+The Mocker API first defines the arguments, including no arguments, and then the methods expecting those arguments are assigned to them.
 The solution is defined to be chained allowing  a full mocking for a class to be defined in a single statement.

 See [Mocker](source/mocker/README.md)